 Oracle supports two types of Groovy rules:

 - Rules that can dynamically generate calculation scripts at runtime based on contexts such as runtime prompts, the POV, the current grid, and so on.
 The generated calculation scripts are then executed against Essbase cubes.
 An example of this type of rule calculates expenses for projects only for the project’s duration, based on start and end dates.
 Another example is the trend-based calculation in Financial Consolidation and Close Cloud, which restricts the calculation to the accounts available in the current form.
-This approach allows you to use the same rule for calculating various forms in revenue, expense, balance sheet, and cash flow, optimising the rule’s calculation and reuse.
+This approach allows you to use the same rule for calculating various forms of revenue, expense, balance sheet, and cash flow, optimizing the rule’s calculation and reuse.

 - Pure Groovy rules that don't generate calculation scripts.
-Examples of this type are rules that perform data validations and cancel the operation if the data entered violates company policies, rules that change the background colours of cells based on numeric thresholds, or rules that modify dimensions and members in the outline.
+Examples of this type are rules that perform data validations and cancel the operation if the data entered violates company policies, rules that change the background colors of cells based on numeric thresholds, or rules that modify dimensions and members in the outline.

 Should we bother with Groovy?